WISC-V

 Assessment of problems of attention, concentration and memory, including diagnostic assessment for ADHD in children and adolescents, as well as recommendations for individual, academic, and environmental interventions or accommodations.

-The assessment process takes approximately 6 to 8 hours and is offered to children aged 6 to 16 years.
+The assessment process takes approximately 8 to10 hours and is offered to children aged 6 to16 years old.

 The report will be completed within 6 weeks so that the necessary interventions can be put into place as quickly as possible